Qingcsai/Qingcsai.github.io/_pages/about.md

 ## State

-* Studying at University of Chinese Academy of Sciences in Beijing.
-* A fresh master student.
+* 07/2024 Working at DJI as a computer vision engineer.